pombreda/lepl/doc-src/style.rst

 Sometimes a grammar needs to refer to matchers before they are defined.
-The `Delayed() <api/redirect.html#lepl.match.Delayed>`_ matcher acts as a placeholder which can be passed to other matchers.
+The `Delayed() <api/redirect.html#lepl.match.Delayed>`_ matcher acts as a placeholder which can be passed to other functions.
 It can be defined later using ``+=``::

   >>> expr   = Delayed()